Has Ancelotti overlooked rotation at Real Madrid?

 Since that period, although he has technically only played a full league game four times, on two other occasions he played 89 minutes – it's worth noting that he was apparently suffering with his current muscular injury as far back as December and now appears a doubt for their upcoming Champions League clash with Paris Saint-Germain.

-As a team, Madrid has made seven, 12 and eight high turnovers across its last three league games respectively, up from a slight drop-off (five and three) in its previous two outings.
-Indeed, that figure of 12, achieved against Elche, is its highest of the campaign, suggesting any fatigue is not impacting Madrid's ability to press just yet.
+As a team, Madrid have made seven, 12 and eight high turnovers across their last three league games respectively, up from a slight drop-off (five and three) in their previous two outings.
+Indeed, that figure of 12, achieved against Elche, is their highest of the campaign, suggesting any fatigue is not impacting Madrid's ability to press just yet.

-If anything, Madrid is pressing more efficiently as the season has gone on.
-Its passes allowed per defensive action (PPDA – a metric that can quantify the extent and aggression of high presses) has dropped from an average of 19.6 in a six-game span between November 6 and December 12, to a median of 11.6 across the six fixtures since.
+If anything, Madrid are pressing more efficiently as the season has gone on.
+Their passes allowed per defensive action (PPDA – a metric that can quantify the extent and aggression of high presses) has dropped from an average of 19.6 in a six-game span between November 6 and December 12, to a median of 11.6 across the six fixtures since.

 Ancelotti is not renowned for employing a high press, but when his team do hunt the ball in their opponent's territory, they continue to be highly efficient, a scary thought for their rivals.

-Even if Madrid has relied on a select group of players more than others, it is not showing many signs of dropping off the pace.
+Even if Madrid have relied on a select group of players more than others, they are not showing many signs of dropping off the pace.